sguzman/pulsewire/README.md

 2) `CONFIG_PATH` environment variable (if set), else
 3) `res/config.toml` when present, else
 4) `src/main/resources/config/config.toml` (legacy layout).
+Feed definitions default to `feeds/` under the config directory, but can be overridden with `FEEDS_DIR`.

 `config.toml` (app-wide sections):
 - `[app]` – `mode` (`dev` deletes the DB on boot; `prod` leaves it intact) and `timezone` (IANA TZ for timestamps/logging).